shader-slang/spec/proposals/041-ray-tracing-api.md

 4. Use `rt::RayTracer<TProgram>` and `rt::RayDispatch` from ray-generation code.

 The group declarations are the source-level conceptual SBT.
 They are visible to the compiler and to reflection.
-D3D and Vulkan use that information to build or validate native SBT records.
-Metal uses it to generate the post-trace dispatch switch.
-Figure 5 gives a high-level view of the API shape.
+Host code can query `TraceProgram` reflection to build D3D/Vulkan SBT records or Metal function tables/function buffers from the same grouping contract, so the grouping logic does not need to be duplicated outside shader source.
+Figure 5 gives a high-level view of this API shape.

 <a id="fig-api-overview"></a>
 ![API overview](figures/041-ray-tracing-api/api-overview.svg)

 *Figure 5.
-Proposed API overview: users define contexts, stage structs, and grouped dispatch metadata, and `RayTracer<TraceProgram>` lowers to target-specific dispatch mechanisms.*
+Proposed API overview: users define contexts, stage structs, and grouped dispatch metadata in `TraceProgram`; host code uses reflection of that same `TraceProgram` to build D3D/Vulkan SBT records and Metal function tables/function buffers.*

 ### 2.2 Detailed Component Descriptions